Wadi Rum

 Table of Contents

-Where is Wadi Rum and What is its Climate
+Where is Wadi Rum and what is its climate

 A bit of history

-Lawrence of Arabia and the Arab Revolt
+Lawrence of Arabia and the Arab Rebellion

 What to see in Wadi Rum